altertek/website/_i18n/en/legal.md

 It is possible that the services hosted by Altertek use technical and/or login cookies, please consult their terms of use.

 # Third parties
-Here is the list of our used third parties:
+List of external entities used by Altertek:
-- [Helloasso](https://www.helloasso.com/) : Solution allowing associations and clubs to receive payments over the Internet
+- [Helloasso](https://www.helloasso.com/) : Service allowing associations to receive donations and contributions

 # Advertising
 Altertek does not include any external advertising and has no intention of implementing any such advertising in the future.